marancibia/marancibia.github.io/common/building-blocks/tasks/iam/compartment-create-body.md

    The **Compartments** page is re-displayed and the newly created compartment is displayed in the list of available compartments.

    ![The newly created compartment is highlighted with its status as Active.](./images/compartment-created.png =60%x*)

+   > **Note:** Wait a couple of minutes, then refresh the page to start using the new compartment.